 Q: Can the City hold a special election earlier than 2022 to elect a new Mayor?

-No. The Springfield Charter requires successors for vacant Council seats (including the Mayor) to be elected at the next general biennial election following the City Council’s appointment of someone to fill the vacancy.
+The Springfield Charter requires successors for vacant Council seats (including the Mayor) to be elected at the next general biennial election following the City Council’s appointment of someone to fill the vacancy.
 The Charter does not allow the City to hold a special election for this purpose.
 Changes to the Charter must be approved by Springfield voters.
 City Councilors have requested staff present possible options at a future Council meeting on a Charter amendment process.